Worried couple using laptop doing home finances

 What is a debt resolution program?

-Let's talk about debt resolution and how it relates to those potential collection efforts.
+Let's talk about debt resolution, how it relates to those potential collection efforts, and whether debt resolution could help you.

 Debt resolution is an agreement with your creditors.
 The goal is to get them to accept an amount that's less than you owe and forgive the rest.
 If you enroll in a debt resolution program, an expert negotiator will do all the work to reach agreements with your creditors.